 FAQs

-Can I buy tickets at the Colosseum?
+Can you buy Colosseum tickets at the door on the day?

-What’s the difference between standard and arena tickets?
+What is the difference between standard and arena tickets?

 The most important thing: book in advance.
 Don’t show up in Rome hoping to figure it out.
 The Colosseum requires planning, but once you have your tickets confirmed, you can relax and look forward to experiencing one of the world’s most incredible monuments.